stackrox/stackrox/README.md

 If you're using GoLand for development, the following can help improve the experience.

-Make sure `Protocol Buffer Editor` plugin is installed.
+Make sure the `Protocol Buffers` plugin is installed.
+The plugin comes installed by default in GoLand.
 If it isn't, use `Help | Find Action...`, type `Plugins` and hit enter, then switch to `Marketplace`, type its name and install the plugin.
 This plugin does not know where to look for `.proto` imports by default in GoLand therefore you need to explicitly configure paths for this plugin.
 See <https://github.com/jvolkman/intellij-protobuf-editor#path-settings>.